django-cms/django-cms/docs/getting_started/navigation.rst

 ``extra_inactive``, and ``extra_active``.

 The first two parameters, ``start_level`` (default=0) and ``end_level``
-(default=100) specify from which level the navigation shoud be rendered and at which level it should stop.
-If you have home as a root node and don't want to display home you can render the navigation only after level 1.
+(default=100) specify from which level the navigation should be rendered and at which level it should stop.
+If you have home as a root node (i.e. level 0) and don't want to display the root node(s), set ``start_level`` to 1.

 The third parameter, ``extra_inactive`` (default=0), specifies how many levels of navigation should be displayed if a node is not a direct ancestor or